-- 1. Variables < Numbers < Atoms < Strings < Compound Terms11 - 2.
+- 1. Variables < Numbers < Strings < Atoms < Compound Terms - 2.
 Variables are sorted by address.
-Attaching attributes (see section 6.1) does not affect the ordering. - 3.
-Atoms are compared alphabetically. - 4.
-Strings are compared alphabetically. - 5.
+Attaching attributes (see section 7.1) does not affect the ordering. - 3.
 Numbers are compared by value.
 Mixed integer/float are compared as floats.
 If the comparison is equal, the float is considered the smaller value.
-If the Prolog flag iso is defined, all floating point numbers precede all integers. - 6.
+If the Prolog flag iso is defined, all floating point numbers precede all integers. - 4.
+Strings are compared alphabetically. - 5.
+Atoms are compared alphabetically. - 6.
 Compound terms are first checked on their arity, then on their functor name (alphabetically) and finally recursively on their arguments, leftmost argument first.